appium/appium/docs/en/advanced-concepts/configuration-system.md

 The naming convention described above avoids problems of one extension type having a name conflict with a different extension type.

 > Note: while an extension can provide aliases via `appiumCliAliases`, "short" flags are disallowed, since all arguments from extensions are prefixed with `--<extension-type>-<extension-name>-`.

-> Note: the extension name and argument name will be kebab-cased for the CLI according to Lodash's rules around kebab-casing.
+The extension name and argument name will be kebab-cased for the CLI, according to [Lodash's rules](https://lodash.com/docs/4.17.15#kebabCase) around kebab-casing.

 The schema object will look much like Appium's base schema, but it will only have top-level properties (nested properties are currently unsupported).
 Example: